In the twenty-eighth Asterix book, our heroes go on their longest journey so farnote as Uderzo's satirical eye turns to India.

 - Orphaned Etymology: The word "pachyderm" was not invented until the 19th century.

 - In one panel, the guru Hoodunnit mentions that, like his cousin Iznogoud, he will become Rajah instead of the Rajah.
-The Iznogoud series was originally written by Goscinny, like Astérix, and the title character aspired to be "Caliph instead of the Caliph".
+The Iznogoud series was originally written by Goscinny, like Asterix, and the title character, the Grand Vizier to Caliph Haroun el-Plassid of Baghdad, aspired to be "Caliph instead of the Caliph".note

 - In the original French version, Cacofonix begins singing a song which a caption notes is not to be confused with another comic strip.
 The song is the "Jewel Song" from Charles Gounod's opera Faust, the trademark aria of Bianca Castafiore from The Adventures of Tintin.

 - In the English translation, when Cacofonix regains his voice, he begins singing "With a hey, ho, the wind and the rain", the closing ballad from Twelfth Night.
 A caption credits the song to "a famous British bard".
-In the French version, Cacofonix's rain-bringing song is "I'm singing in the rain", the narration calling it "an old Celtic song on rain".
+In the French version, Cacofonix's rain-bringing song is "I'm Singin' in the Rain", the narration calling it "an old Celtic song on rain".

 - There are several references to Arabian Nights.
 In the original French, the princess is named Rahazade, and the book is entitled Astérix chez Rahazade, a play on the name "Scheherazade"; in the English translation, meanwhile, Owzat jokes that even a thousand and one nights, never mind hours, would not be enough to save Orinjade from the executioner's axe.